sequenceiq/blog-test/source/_posts/2014-11-03-Yarn-Timeline-Service.markdown

 After services start, you can reach the Timeline Server on the port 8188 of the ambari host.

-Please note here, that this is a workaround only; we're still looking for the right solution
+Please note, that this is a workaround only; we're still looking for the right solution.

 # Check the history server information

 With the cluster and the Timeline Server set up every tez application starts reporting to the timeline service.
 Information is made available at http://<ambari-host:8188>

+You can also inspect application related information using the command line, as described in the aforementioned documentation.